middyjs/middy/website/docs/integrations/lambda-powertools.md

 - [**Tracer**](https://s12d.com/middy-tracer) - An opinionated wrapper around AWS X-Ray SDK for Node.js with a middleware to automatically capture traces for function invocations, HTTP requests, and AWS SDK calls, and more.
 - [**Metrics**](https://s12d.com/middy-metrics) - Create Amazon CloudWatch custom metrics asynchronously with a middleware that takes care of capturing cold starts, and flushes metrics to CloudWatch in [EMF-formatted](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html) batches.
 - [**Idempotency**](https://s12d.com/middy-idempotency) - Middleware to make your Lambda functions idempotent and prevent duplicate execution based on payload content.

+Powertools also provides other utilities that can be used independently of Middy:
+- [**Parameters**](https://s12d.com/middy-batch-processing) - Handle partial failures when processing batches of records from Amazon SQS, Amazon Kinesis Data Streams, and Amazon DynamoDB Streams.
+- [**Batch Processing**](https://s12d.com/middy-parameters) - Handle partial failures when processing batches of records from Amazon SQS, Amazon Kinesis Data Streams, and Amazon DynamoDB Streams.

 ## Logger